tom-doerr/llm_agent_evolution_2/tasks.md

 # reduce progress output
 Simplified progress indicators to reduce output volume.
 DONE

-# TODO: Update tests for new architecture
+# Update tests for new architecture
-Need to update tests to work with the simplified architecture.
+Tests have been updated to work with the simplified architecture.

-# TODO: Add more assertions
+# Add more assertions
-Add more assertions to verify correct behavior.
+Added assertions to verify correct behavior in key functions.

-# TODO: Simplify remaining complex functions
+# Simplify remaining complex functions
-Some functions in the codebase could still be simplified further.
+Simplified complex functions in evolution.py and cli.py to improve readability.